CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/conversion-recipes.md

   -obff individuals.json
 ```

-For interpretation of audit and validation output, see [Output Validation](output-validation).
+For interpretation of ontology lookup results, see [DB Search](tbl/db-search).